 The Beach Volleyball Club is open to beginners and advanced players from all grade levels.
-Games occur once a week in the fall and spring seasons at designated venues.
+Practices and competitions against other schools are held once a week in the spring and fall at designated venues.
 Students develop and improve their net skills in an enjoyable and social atmosphere.